-Prerequisite(s): HPE205(Introduction to Health, Physical Education, and Exercise Science)
+Prerequisite(s): 1 of HPE150(Introduction to Health, Physical Education, and Ex), HPE205(Introduction to Health, Physical Education, and Exercise Science)

 Exercise Science Seminar and Keystone

 This course will provide the student with the pinnacle component of the Exercise Science degree plan.
 The keystone will provide an understanding of human responses to exercise and its relevance to a diverse and challenging world, as well as help develop a basis for research as this relates to the major.